apache/activemq-artemis/docs/user-manual/en/core-bridges.md

   > `max-size-bytes` to prevent the flow of messages from ceasing.

 - `producer-window-size`.
 This optional parameter determines the producer flow control through the bridge.
-You usually leave this off unless you are dealing with huge large messages.

-  Default=-1 (disabled)
+  Default = 1048576 (1 Meba Bytes)

 - `user`.
 This optional parameter determines the user name to use when creating the bridge connection to the remote server.
 If it is not specified the